Updated 13th Jan 2026

 Preachers

-Sit with your pooch outdoors and relax after a long day of walkies with a craft beer and a burger in the sun.
+Sit with your pup outdoors and relax after a long day of walks with a craft beer and a burger in the sun.

 Location: 5 Knopwood St, Hobart TAS 7000, Australia